 Many mortgage brokers agree that a cash-in refinance is typically for a homeowner who has a fixed-income or who has additional money to contribute to their loan amount and might benefit from a mortgage refinance.

-jumbo loan, a type of mortgage required on larger, riskier loans tend to have higher interest rates.
+Find a local expert contractor who has been pre-screened by ServiceMagic For these candidates, one of the biggest upsides may be paying off enough of their mortgage to move from the interest rate of a jumbo loan to a conventional rate.
+A jumbo loan, a type of mortgage required on larger, riskier loans tend to have higher interest rates.
 Although the deviation between the two interest rates is normally a .25 to .5 percent spread, the housing downturn has caused jumbo interest rates to spike as high as 1.5 percent above the fixed loan rates in 2007 and now hovers about 1 percent higher.

 Determining how much you need to pay to start saving from the lower interest depends on the conforming loan limits for your area.
 Anything above the limit, which in many locales is $417,000, is considered a jumbo loan, so you would want your mortgage to fall under that amount.
 However, in high-cost areas such as New York City or San Francisco, Calif., the limit is $729,750.
 Check with Fannie Mae to see the limits for your home's location.

 According to Joe Caltabiano, a senior vice president at the Chicago-based Guaranteed Rate brokerage company, it's prudent for a homeowner with a mortgage in the vicinity of $500,000 to reduce their loan amount to $417,000 and qualify for a lower interest rate.
 With an improving economy and historically-low rates, Caltabiano says, more are gaining the confidence to pay down their loans through a mortgage refinance, which he thinks makes the most sense when homeowners have uninvested money sitting in a low-yield checking or savings accounts.